-Voyager, Viking and Helios: What’s common in these 3 space probes?
+Voyager, Viking, and Helios: What’s common in these 3 space probes?

 All of them were launched by Titan IIIE rocket.
 An American expendable launch system, Titan IIIE was launched 7 times between 1974 and 1977.
 It enabled several high-profile NASA missions, including the Voyager and Viking planetary probes and the joint West Germany-U.S. Helios spacecraft.

-Titan IIIE resulted from the need of a powerful rocket at reduced funding scenario of 1960s.
+Titan IIIE resulted from the need for a powerful rocket at reduced funding scenario of the 1960s.
 NASA came up with the plan of modifying the Centaur upper stage (a different rocket family) with Titan III.
 The end result: Titan IIIE more than tripled the payload capacity of Atlas-Centaur, and incorporated improved thermal insulation, allowing an orbital lifespan of up to five hours, an increase over the 30 minutes of the Atlas-Centaur.
 This is the reason Titan IIIE is also known as Titan III-Centaur.

 First Launch Failure and its reason